 Most students experience significant changes in their lives while in college.
 They may leave their homes, communities, and even familiar cultures to come to Newark and live somewhat independently, often for the first time.
 All students must manage the special challenges of academic life.
 Undergraduate students typically confront important educational, career, and personal decisions while developing a personal identity that marks their maturation from adolescents to young adults.
 Returning adult students often have to cope with the competing demands of family, work and college.
 Graduate students may experience stress from all of these sources.
 Under such difficult circumstances, students may seek the assistance of others.

 While many students handle these transitions by themselves or with family and friends, a growing number want or need help beyond what their support systems provide.
 For many years at the Center we have seen a steady demand from students for counseling services.
 Last year over 1,862 students (or approximately 9.5% of the full-time undergraduate and graduate student population) came to the Center for help.
 Longitudinal studies have shown that approximately one in four students in every graduating class have used the counseling services provided by the Center during their tenure at the University.
-There is also evidence to suggest that non-traditional students and those belonging to racial and ethnic minorities may have unique difficulties in adjusting to the University.
+Any student who feels different from typical UD students (including non-traditional students, those belonging to a racial, ethnic, or religious minority, international students, veterans, lgbtq students, students with disabilities, and so on) may have unique difficulties adjusting to the University.
 For these students, counseling services may be especially helpful.